MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AmazonRedshift.md

    ![Enable the Redshift SSO option.](./media/amazon-redshift/redshift-sso.png)

-### Azure AD Single Sign-On (SSO) with an on-premises data gateway
+### Azure AD Single Sign-On (SSO) for Amazon Redshift with an on-premises data gateway

-To configure a new connection in Power BI service using an on-premises data gateway:
+Before you can enable Azure AD SSO for Amazon Redshift you must first enable Azure AD SSO for all data sources that support Azure AD SSO with an on-premises data gateway:

 1. In Power BI service, select **Admin portal** from the settings list.